-In our "Late Summer" Program (on sale til tomorrow), we follow food combing for a short time for an enjoyable cleansing experience without deprivation!
+In our "Late Summer" Program, we follow food combing for a short time for an enjoyable cleansing experience without deprivation!

 Food combining is a theory that eating simply and in right combinations will greatly improve digestive function.
 Foods have different digestive rates, sugars and enzyme structures.
 Therefore, mixing many different in the same meal can confuse and slow digestion leading to fermentation and reduced nutrient absorption.

 In food combining, less is truly more, which may not always be easy to do, but for a cleanse it makes perfect sense.
 Enjoy as much food as you want — just in the correct combination.
 This way you will build and cleanse at the same time and never feel deprived.

 In our Late Summer Cleanse we honor the most basic 3 rules in food combing:

 Do not eat both animal protein and starch at the same meal